 Chickoo halwa is one of the mouth-watering sweet dishes prepared from sapodilla/sapota (in India) fruit.
-This sweet recipe can be served as a snack or as after meal dessert.
-Chickoo halwa is one of the popular desserts which are served during festive season or on any special occasions and this is one of the Diwali Sweets
+This sweet recipe can be served as a snack or an after meal dessert.
+Chickoo halwa is one of the popular desserts which are served during the festive season or on any special occasions and this is one of the Diwali Sweets.

-- Peel the chickoos, blend it to fine paste.
+- Peel the skin of chikoo fruit, blend it to a fine paste.

 - Boil the milk in a heavy saucepan.

-- When the milk turns slightly thick, add khoya and cook, stirring in a uniform way.
+When the milk turns slightly thick, add khoya chikoo paste and cook, stirring in a uniform way.

 - After some time add little ghee and sugar.
 Cook on low flame stirring continuously till ghee oozes out.

-- Chickoo halwa is ready.
-Serve hot, garnishing with almond or walnut
+Chickoo halwa is ready.
+Serve hot, garnished with almond or walnuts.